csci104/site/labs/gtest_lab/index.md

 title: GTest
 ---

+---

+**This lab requires checkoff.
+It is due at the end of the section you regitered for between Feb 22 and Feb 25, 2022.**

+---

 ## Unit Testing and GTest
-This lab will be covered during lab sections between Feb 5 - Feb 10, 2021.

 In this lab we want to dive into the topic of unit testing.
+You all have already used unit tests we have provided in your previous assignments.
+However, in this lab, you will be writing your own unit tests.
 The goal of this lab is to give you an overview of how to use the Google Test framework to build and run test cases for any C++ project.

 ### 0 - Motivation